Season 1, Episode 47

 Lorne Brown:

 And this is that opportunity by checking out Russell’s book and checking out his online program, you can start to heal yourself, heal your inner child as you are trying, or as you work through growing your own family.
 And then as we talk about on the podcast, you go from conscious fertility to conscious conception, hopefully to conscious pregnancy, to that conscious parenting where you consciously are helping your child get their attachment needs met so they feel seen, heard, and loved.
 So they don’t need to turn to drugs and cutting and suicide and gangs as the age.
-And so they don’t have to take psychedelics, Russell,
+And so they don’t have to take psychedelics, Russell.

-Russell Kennedy: We did.
+We did.

 Lorne Brown:

-And that’s why this podcast exists, and I’m bringing guests like you on Russell, is rather than going out and trying to fix the world, I’m sharing information so people can go in.
+And that’s why this podcast exists, and I’m bringing guests like you on Russell, rather than going out and trying to fix the world, I’m sharing information so people can go in.
 It’s really about everybody doing their own work.

 Russell Kennedy: